Virtual Meeting Resources

 - Host Checklist – A checklist of items to help the Host conduct a Zoom meeting.

-- Screen Sharing Guide – Recommendations and troubleshooting for sharing your screen and projecting presentation slides in Zoom.
+- Screen Sharing Guide – Recommendations and troubleshooting for sharing your screen, projecting presentation slides, and navigating Zoom while presenting.

 - Zoom Tech Troubleshooting Guide – A chart with tech support instructions that can be copied and pasted into the chat box to help participants during a meeting/event.